wbushey/food/recipes/dinner/salsa-chicken-rice-casserole.md

 1. Cook rice.
 2. Halve the chicken breasts.
 3. Chop onion.
+4. Pre-heat oven to 350F.
-4. Place chicken breast halves in large saucepan, fill the pan with water, bring to a boil, and cook for 15 minutes.
+5. Place chicken breast halves in large saucepan, fill the pan with water, bring to a boil, and cook for 10 minutes.
-5. While chicken is cooking, saute chopped onion.
+6. While chicken is cooking, saute chopped onion.
-6. Remove chicken from water.
+7. Remove chicken from water.
 Once chicken is cool enough to handle, cut meat into bite-size pieces.
-7. Pre-heat oven to 350F.
 8. In a medium bowl, combine cream of mushroom soup, cream of chicken soup, onion, and sals.
 Optional, mix in cheese.
 9. Lightly grease 9x13 inch backing dish.
 Combine and mix rice, chicken, and salsa mix.
-10. Bake in preheated oven for about 40 minutes.
+10. Bake in preheated oven for about 30 minutes.
 11. Optional, mix in cheese when serving.